Clemapfel/mousetrap/docs/02_signals.md

 ```

 \collapsible_note_begin{Hint: Static Variables}
-We can reference `button_01` and `button_02` from within the lambdas only because both are declared `static`, which means they are only initialized once, and their lifetime extends as if they were in global scope.
+We can reference `button_01` and `button_02` from within the lambdas only because both are declared `static`, which means they are only initialized once, and their lifetime is as if they were in global scope (their destructors are not called when the current scope ends).
 See [here](https://en.cppreference.com/w/cpp/language/storage_duration#Static_local_variables) for more information.

-Alternatively we could capture the buttons from within the lambda capture clauses (the `[]`).
 \collapsible_note_end

 Here, we declared two buttons.
 The intended behavior is that if the user clicks either one of the buttons, both buttons emit their signal.
-Clicking one button triggers both, regardless of which button is clicked.
+Clicking one button should always trigger both, regardless of which button is clicked first.

 Running the above code as is and clicking `button_01`, we get the following output: